 7,500 anniversary points each year.

-You want to enhance your Southwest flights with upgraded boarding positions and discounts on inflight purchases
+You want to enhance your Southwest flights with a complimentary Preferred seat and a discount on inflight purchases

 You want a card that earns Southwest Rapid Rewards points on your daily purchases